St. Elmo's Fire (film)

-St. Elmo's Fire is a 1985 American coming-of-age film co-written and directed by Joel Schumacher and starring Emilio Estevez, Rob Lowe, Andrew McCarthy, Demi Moore, Judd Nelson, Ally Sheedy, Andie MacDowell and Mare Winningham.
+St. Elmo's Fire is a 1985 American coming-of-age drama film co-written and directed by Joel Schumacher and starring Emilio Estevez, Rob Lowe, Andrew McCarthy, Demi Moore, Judd Nelson, Ally Sheedy, Andie MacDowell and Mare Winningham.
 It centers on a clique of recent graduates of Washington, D.C.'s Georgetown University, and their adjustment to post-university life and the responsibilities of adulthood.
 The film is a prominent movie of the Brat Pack genre.
-It received negative reviews from critics but was a box-office hit, grossing $37.8 million on a $10 million budget.
+It was released by Columbia Pictures on June 28, 1985, receiving negative reviews from critics but was a box-office hit, grossing $37.8 million on a $10 million budget.

 Plot

-Recent Georgetown University graduates Alec Newberry, Leslie Hunter, Kevin Dolenz, Jules Van Patten and Kirby Keager wait to hear about the conditions of their friends: Wendy Beamish, a sweet-natured young woman devoted to helping others, and Billy Hicks, a former fraternity boy and now reluctant husband and father, after a minor car accident caused by Billy's drinking.
+Recent Georgetown University graduates Alec Newberry, Leslie Hunter, Kevin Dolenz, Jules Van Patten, and Kirby Keager wait to hear about the conditions of their friends: Wendy Beamish, a sweet-natured young woman devoted to helping others, and Billy Hicks, a former fraternity boy and now reluctant husband and father, after a minor car accident caused by Billy's drinking.
 At the hospital, Kirby spots an intern named Dale Biberman, with whom he has been infatuated since college.

 The group gathers at their favorite college hangout, St. Elmo's Bar.
 Billy has been fired from the job that Alec helped him secure.
 At their apartment, Alec pressures Leslie to marry him, but she thinks they are unprepared.
 Kirby is telling Kevin of his love for Dale when Billy shows up, asking to spend the night as he cannot cope with his wife Felicia.
 Jules accuses Kevin of being gay and loving Alec.
 When Kevin visits Alec and Leslie for dinner, Alec confesses to Kevin that he recently had sex with a lingerie saleswoman.

 Billy and Wendy get drunk together, and Wendy reveals that she is a virgin.
 They kiss, and Billy, tugging at her clothing, makes fun of her girdle.
 Wendy insists they remain platonic friends.
 At St. Elmo's during a Halloween party, Jules reveals to Leslie that she is having an affair with her married boss Forrester Davidson.
 Billy sees Felicia with another man in the crowd and attacks him.
 Billy is thrown out of the bar but reconciles with Felicia.
 The women confront Jules about her affair and reckless spending, but she insists that everything is under control.

 Kirby takes a job working for Kim Sung Ho, a wealthy Korean businessman, and invites Dale to a party at Mr. Kim's house, which he is using without Mr. Kim's permission.
 Wendy arrives with Howie Krantz, an ungainly Jewish boy whom her parents want her to marry.
 Alec announces that he and Leslie are engaged, upsetting her.
 She confronts him about her suspicions of his infidelity, and the two break up.
 Alec accuses Kevin of telling Leslie about the tryst with the lingerie woman.
 Jules gives Billy a ride home, and Billy makes a pass at her.
 Furious, Jules orders him out of her car; Felicia witnesses the confrontation.